micmejia/bible-dump/NKJV/Proverbs/Prov 6.md

 A worthless person, a wicked man, Walks with a perverse mouth;

 ###### 13
-He winks with his eyes, He [^g]shuffles his feet, He points with his fingers;
+He winks with his eyes, He shuffles his feet, He points with his fingers;

 ###### 14
 Perversity _is_ in his heart, He devises evil continually, He sows discord.